New Providence, Tennessee: The 19th century

 The nineteenth century had the advent of the railroad through New Providence and the nearby hubs of Clarksville and Saint Bethlehem.
 It brought new industry to the town, and a rise in population.
 Though it did not compare to that of nearby Clarksville, it fed railroads lines that went to St. Louis, Memphis, Nashville, Chattanooga, Atlanta, and many other major hubs in the southern United States.
 During the Civil War, the town was a strategic hub, given its railways and proximity to Fort Donelson in Stewart County.
 After the war, the town began to decline.

 The 20th century

 The railroads still brought many jobs to the town in the 20th century, but the area paled in comparison to many of its neighboring communities.
 The two world wars and the building of nearby Fort Campbell had many young men enlisting in the United States Army.
 During the 1960s, the town was annexed into the city of Clarksville, which now incorporated Clarksville, St. Bethleham, parts of Sango, and other parts of Montgomery County.

-Crime

-Since New Providence became part of Clarksville, one of its rising problems was that of rising crime rates and gang enrollment.
-The area has been known for its notorious incidents of businesses being robbed and burglarized.
-It has also been known in the local area for its drug and illegal alcohol and substances problems.
-Numerous drug arrests have been made in the neighborhood, and local police have had problems with moonshine stills.
-In recent years, it has contributed to the rising murder rate in the Clarksville area, and the Clarksville, TN-KY metropolitan statistical area.